Hope and Resilience in the Face of Climate Change: My Year at the Hudson River Estuary Program

 The Estuary Program is an offshoot of the NY Department of Environmental Conservation focused on the health of both people and ecosystems in the Hudson River Estuary, which runs from NYC in the south to the Troy Dam in the north.
 The Estuary Program is located in the New Paltz field office and contains many sub-programs and teams, including the Trees for Tribs program, the Watershed team, environmental educators, fish and wildlife, among others.

-As a member of the Climate Resiliency team, it’s been my job, along with my colleagues, to work with Hudson River waterfront communities in preparing for the increased flooding, extreme heat, and drought associated with Climate Change.
-According to our own numbers, the combined estimated damage for prominent waterfront communities in the Hudson Valley is $483 million from just today’s 1% chance flood.
+As a member of the Climate Resiliency team, it’s been my job, along with my colleagues, to work with Hudson River waterfront communities in preparing for the increased flooding, extreme heat, and drought associated with climate change.
+According to our own numbers, the combined estimated damage for prominent waterfront communities in the Hudson Valley is $483 million from just today’s 1 percent chance flood.
 That’s not even accounting for the projected 60 inches of Sea Level Rise we could see by year 2080 in the Hudson Valley.
-Extreme heat events are also on the rise, like the heat wave that swept the US on July 20th of this year (2019), causing brownouts and dangerous conditions in cities across the nation.
+Extreme heat events are also on the rise, like the heat wave that swept the U.S. on July 20 of this year (2019), causing brownouts and dangerous conditions in cities across the nation.

 With risks like these on the rise, you might imagine trying to prepare for a more dangerous future could be downright depressing.
 But while it’s true being inundated with these kinds of statistics and stories can be challenging, the front lines of the Climate Crisis are actually a very inspiring place to work, and are a showcase for the kind of resilience, innovation, and grit that are the best aspects of humanity.

 Projects like the Climate-adaptive Design Studio Bring Hope